bocadilloproject/aiodine/README.md

 Let's say we're in a restaurant.
 There, a waiter executes orders submitted by customers.
 Each customer is given an `Order` object which they can `.write()` their desired menu items to.

-In aiodine terminilogy, the waiter is a [provider](#providers) of the order, and the customer is a [consumer](#consumers).
+In aiodine terminilogy, the waiter is the [provider](#providers) of the order, and the customer is a [consumer](#consumers).

-During service, the waiter needs to listen to new customers, create a new `Order` object, provide it to the customer, and execute the order as written by the customer, and destroy the executed order.
+During service, the waiter needs to listen to new customers, create a new `Order` object, provide it to the customer, execute the order as written by the customer, and destroy the executed order.

-So, in this example, the **context** spans from when an order is created to when it is destroyed.
-It's important to note that it is specific to a given customer.
+So, in this example, the **context** spans from when an order is created to when it is destroyed, and is specific to a given customer.

 Here's what code simulating this situation on the waiter's side may look like: